EST. 2010

 Authors are invited to submit their full research papers for the conference, ensuring strict adherence to the submission guidelines provided.

-APA citation style should be followed along with the proper alignment.
+APA citation style should be followed.

 The full paper should be between 2,500 to 3,000 words, including citations, references, and bibliography.